gregmsanderson/fly-live-beats/docs/11-aws-run-globally.md

 As before, you need to create a new listener.
 Enter `443` as the port and choose `HTTPS` for the protocol.
 That will ask you to pick a certificate from ACM.
 You should be able to choose the one you previously verified (above) in _this_ region.

 Create a new target group, e.g `fly-live-beats-ecs-target`.
-For the healthcheck path, I'll use `/signin`.
+For the health check path, I'll use `/signin`.

 Click "Create".
 That may take a few minutes to deploy.